Domain Search (Whois)

 - How do I make a data modification?

 The relevant data must be sent to nic.at electronically - via online application (usually by the ISP).
 In addition, most data modifications require afrom the domain holder.
 As soon as both are available, the modification will be processed.
-If your ISP is also a nic.at registrar, there is usually no need to send a written confirmation.
+If your ISP is also a nic.at registrar, please contact him in order to change data.